minkaotic/front-end-notes/MVC-and-Razor.md

 The **Homepage** (i.e. start page without additional path) is by default associated with `HomeController` -> `Index()`.

-In fact, when omitting the `actionName` part of any path, this will associate the request with the Controller's `Index()` action method.
+In fact, when omitting the `actionName` part of any path, this will associate the request with the controller's `Index()` action method.

 _________________________